openxpki/openxpki/doc/subsystems/index.rst

 use another webserver then apache, you might need to adjust the autodetection rules to fit your needs.

-**Note** he wrappers run as persistent scripts and are initialized before the alias path is known.
+**Note** The wrappers run as persistent scripts and are initialized before the alias path is known.
 The socket and logger config is therefore *always* read from the default.conf!